Selection and Influence in Cultural Dynamics: The Local Model

 Our main result for universally stable equilibria is a complete characterization for influence graphs that are forests, and more generally for influence graphs whose connected components are bipartite graphs.

-\begin{theorem} Consider the local model with $\w>1$.
-Assume that all connected components of the influence graph $\infgraph$ are bipartite graphs.
-Then, a mass vector $x^*$ is a universally stable equilibrium if and only if the distance between any two active nodes in $x^*$ is at least $3$. \end{theorem}
+\begin{theorem} Assume that all connected components of the influence graph $\infgraph$ are bipartite graphs.
+Then, a mass vector $x^*$ is a universally stable equilibrium under the local model if and only if the distance between any two active nodes in $x^*$ is at least $3$. \end{theorem}

 The proof of Theorem~\ref{thm:local-univ-stability} consists of several sub-results, all of which hold for arbitrary influence graphs, and imply the desired characterization under the assumption in the theorem.
 It is worth noting that these sub-results constitute significant progress towards understanding the structure of universally stable equilibria for arbitrary influence graphs, as we discuss later.
 For brevity, if $x$ is a mass vector such that the distance between any two active nodes is at least 3, we will say that $x$ is \emph{3-separated}.